Editorial Services

 THE GUT CHECK PACKAGE: Professional Polish of Your Query, Synopsis & Opening Pages

-I’ve been there too: About to start submitting, at long last, to agents and publishers, when that nagging feeling sets in: Is this query letter truly as strong as it can be?
+We’ve all been there: About to start submitting (at last!) to agents and publishers, when that nagging feeling sets in: Is this query letter truly as strong as it can be?
 Is my synopsis easy enough to follow?
 Could my opening pages be cleaner or more compelling?
 When you find yourself wishing for a second (professional) opinion before you hit Send, a Gut Check can set your mind at ease.

 Submission materials deserve our attention to every detail: You really do get only one chance to make this first impression.
-In my 20-year career in publishing, I’ve seen thousands of pitch letters and writing samples from both sides of the desk—as an acquiring editor for several nonfiction book imprints, chief editor at Writer’s Digest magazine, instructor at writing conferences across the U.S., mentor via the Public Library of Cincinnati and Hamilton County’s Writer-in-Residence program, and bestselling novelist of five book club novels with St. Martin’s Press/Macmillan.
+In my 24-year career in publishing, I’ve seen thousands of pitch letters and writing samples from both sides of the desk—as an acquiring editor for several nonfiction book imprints, chief editor at Writer’s Digest magazine, instructor at writing conferences across the U.S., mentor via the Public Library of Cincinnati and Hamilton County’s Writer-in-Residence program, and USA Today bestselling author of seven book club novels with St. Martin’s Press/Macmillan and Lake Union Publishing.
 I know what it takes to stand out in an inbox (or slush pile).

 The Gut Check Package (for novelists and memoirists) includes a close edit of the following submissions materials in one bundled rate ($450*):

-• Opening Pages: Many agents and editors like to see your manuscript pages speak for themselves.
-I’ll edit your first 5 pages line by line for grammar and structure, highlighting any developmental/style issues that might raise a question or red flag for a discerning gatekeeper.
+• Opening Pages: Many agents and editors like to see your manuscript speak for itself.
+I’ll edit your first 5 pages line by line for grammar and structure, highlighting any developmental/style issues that might raise a red flag for a discerning gatekeeper—including whether your story starts in the right place.
 Think 5 pages doesn’t sound like much?
 Attend most any writing conference, and you’re sure to hear agents say this is as far as they read before making a judgment on whether to request the full manuscript.
 These edits will be completed in one pass.
 (Clients sometimes see this sample edit and ask about rates for a longer partial, typically 50 pages.
-Inquire for a quote.)
+Rates below.)

 No one can guarantee your submissions package will get your foot in the proverbial door—only your manuscript can do that.
 I cannot recommend a specific agent or publisher, nor can I offer referrals.
 But I can help you put your best foot forward.
 Sometimes I can also suggest comp titles that can be helpful guideposts.